DominikAnyz/2025_Cameroon_pollination/README.md

 This repository contains the R scripts and data used to carry out analyses for this research article:

-**Anýž et al., unpublished - Shifts in reproductive strategies of seven plant species along an elevational gradient in Afromontane grasslands** [Link to be posted]()
+**Anýž et al., unpublished - Elevational pattern in plant mating systems and pollen limitation in Afrotropical montane grasslands **
+[Link to be posted]()

 🌱🌰 *This project is a part of the PhD thesis of [Dominik